A Guide to San Diego Whale Watching and Boat Tours

 There are a number of different ways to experience whale watching in San Diego.
 A couple of great spots to view the gray whale migration from shore include the Birch Aquarium at Scripps, Cabrillo National Monument and Torrey Pines State Reserve, where the hiking trails offer expansive views of the Pacific.
 If you're interested in a closer look at these majestic creatures, a host of sightseeing and tour operators in San Diego offer a variety of whale watching excursions.
 This is also the best way to see a blue whale, as they tend to stay farther out to sea.
 A whale watching trip is also a fun oceanic adventure and affords great views of San Diego's beautiful skyline from a different point of view.
 Many of the tour operators have extensive knowledge of the whales and their migration habits and will happily share this information during the tour.
 This is definitely a recommended activity for all ages and a great addition to your San Diego itinerary during the winter/early spring and summer seasons.

-Scroll down to find great options for whale watching excursions in San Diego.
+Scroll down to find more great options for whale watching excursions and boat tours in San Diego.